bewards/tech-blog-grav/pages/01.blog/creating-a-bootstrap-modal-with-sitecore-sxa/item.md

 Starting from SXA v1.8, Bootstrap 4 has been introduced alongside Sitecore 9.1 Initial Release.
 If you're working from an earlier version of SXA, the same rules should apply.

 ## Bootstrap 4 Analysis
-Before we get in to Sitecore, we'll need to review the Bootstrap 4 doc in order to come up with a list of Modal Properties and Options that we consider to be content authorable.
-Outlined below is the Modal markup with considerations between [brackets]:
+Before we get into Sitecore, we'll need to review the Bootstrap 4 doc in order to come up with a list of Modal properties and content areas that we consider to be content authorable.
+Outlined below is the Modal markup with considerations or properties between [brackets].
+Notice that the majority of these bracket areas are at the top level of the component, aside from the content areas being nested within the markup.

 ```html
 <div class="modal [fade]" tabindex="-1" role="dialog"